LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_xiaomi.md

 {% include templates/recovery_install_fastboot_generic.md %}
 {% if site.data.devices[page.device].no_oem_unlock_switch %}
-{% include alerts/tip.html content="It is highly recommended to have the latest official MIUI dev package installed on the device, before installing a custom recovery." %}
+{% include alerts/important.html content="It is required to have the latest official MIUI dev package installed on the device, before installing a custom recovery." %}
 {% endif %}